Cold Heaven (film): Critical response

+Kathleen Carroll of the New York Daily News awarded the film two out of five stars, noting that Roeg "effectively illustrates Marie's muddled emotional state, but his movie version of Brian Moore's novel is less than gripping."
 Neil Sinyard in Reference Guide to British and Irish Film Directors described it as "disappointing... unusually dour and dry in its treatment of guilt and paranoia".
 Peter Rainer of the Los Angeles Times wrote that the film is "ponderous without having much weight; we keep expecting the story to fill out, to achieve a vision that matches Marie’s.
 But the big storm-tossed finale comes across like cut-rate De Mille.
 This is a “religious” movie without much religious feeling.
-Roeg manages to work up a queasy atmosphere of impending dread in the boating scenes and the scenes between Marie and another priest (Will Patton) who keys into her visions.
+Roeg manages to work up a queasy atmosphere of impending dread in the boating scenes and the scenes between Marie and another priest (Will Patton) who keys into her visions."
+The Austin American-Statesman's Michael MacCambridge felt Russell's performance was underwhelming, and that, "in the end, the pieces don't fit together.
+Roeg has always been self-indulgent, but a picture as uneven as this one causes us to wonder how he became a respected director in the first place."